shawndanger/foundry-platform-typescript/README.md

 ## Dev workflow

+Note: some of these workflows are internal to Palantir.
+It is not expected that external developers will be able to perform all of the below workflows.

 1. Fork the repo
 2. Create a branch
+3. Palantir-internal developers only: copy `.envrc.sample` into `.envrc` and populate the variables
+4. Run `source .envrc` (if necessary)
-3. `pnpm install`
+5. `pnpm install`
-4. Start dev mode: `pnpm dev`
+6. Start dev mode: `pnpm dev`
-5. Add your code
+7. Add your code
-6. Add a changeset
+8. Add a changeset

-   > 📘 Note
-   > **Follow semver rules here.**
    1. Assuming you've run `pnpm install`, run `changeset` (or `pnpm exec changeset`).
    2. The tool will split things into changed vs unchanged packages (which you may need if you decide to add changeset logs in a future PR for past features)
    3. Select the packages you want the changeset applied to using the arrow keys (up/down) and space-bar to "select" the package.
    4. Press enter to continue.
-   5. The CLI will go through a progression of asking you which packages you previously selected need a major bump?
-Then a minor bump?
-Patch bumps assumed for remaining packages changed.
-Arrows and space bar to select.
-Enter to continue (even if you selected nothing).
+   5. Select which packages need major/minor/patch bumps.
+Typically you should not select anything here and always use patch bumps.
+We will then bump the major and minor version separately as needed.
    6. Enter a change (or press enter on empty to open your editor.)

-   > Info
-   > Full docs on the `changesets` tool can be found at the [changesets/changesets github repo](https://github.com/changesets/changesets).
-7. If you're curious what the final build output might look like you can run `pnpm build` from root.
+9. If you're curious what the final build output might look like you can run `pnpm build` from root.
-8. Run all lint rules and tests with `pnpm check` from root.
+10. Run all lint rules and tests with `pnpm check` from root.

+### Updating Platform SDKs

+1. Follow the dev workflow above
+2. Run `scripts/getOpenApiIr.sh`
+3. Run `scripts/generatePlatformSdk.sh`
+4. Remember to add a changeset (following the instructions above)
+5. Commit and open a PR

+### Updating OSDK docs specification

+1. Follow the dev workflow above
+2. Edit `packages/docs-spec-sdk/src/spec.ts`
+3. Remember to add a changeset (following the instructions above)
+4. Commit and open a PR

+### Publishing a release

+1. Follow the dev workflow above
+2. Run `scripts/createReleasePr.sh`
+3. Merge the PR (Github Actions will publish it)